 Welcome to the Idaho therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Idaho cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Idaho zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Idaho zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Idaho telehealth therapists.

 In 2015, the population of Idaho was estimated to be about 1.65 million people.
 Of this figure, the Bureau of Labor Statistics (BLS) reports about 12,310 residents worked in various social service and community-related occupations.
 These occupations included employment as psychologists who work with children, drug and alcohol detox center counselors, officers working in corrections, health educators, depression treatment therapists, religious workers, counselors at residential treatment centers, and licensed marriage and family therapists.
 In Idaho, workers in these professions earned an average yearly wage of $41,750.